Skip to Content

 What makes it special?
 Reconstruct worn out hair lengths and tips.
 Ciment Anti-Usure, enriched with Vita Ciment Advance selectively reconstructs and reinforces the hair from inside depending on the amount of damage.
 At the same time recreating the outer protective layer and protecting hair from external aggressions.
 A blend of natural Protein and Vita-Topseal works with your hair, leaving it feeling and looking softer, healthier and more natural to touch.

-No.5 Bond Maintenance Conditioner by Olaplex
+Olaplex No. 5 Bond Maintenance Conditioner

 A highly-moisturizing, reparative conditioner for all hair types.